Invasives

 Bush Honeysuckle (Lonucera maackii, Lonicera morrowii, Lonicera tatarica, Lonicera x bella)

-Exotic bush honeysuckles are upright, generally deciduous shrubs that range from 6 to 15 feet in height.
-The 1-2 ½ inch, egg-shaped leaves are opposite along the stem and short-stalked.
-Older stems are often hollow.
-Pairs of fragrant, tubular flowers less than an inch long are borne along the stem…
+Overview: Deciduous shrubs Size: 6-15 ft tall Leaves: 1-2 ½ inch, egg-shaped leaves are opposite along the stem and short-stalked Stem/Bark: Older stems are often hollow, unlike the native bush honeysuckles which are solid.
+Flowers: Pairs of fragrant, tubular flowers less than an inch long are borne along the stem…

 Callery Pear (Pyrus calleryana Dcne.)